CasaJasmina/crowdplot/readme.md

 ##CREDITS
 - The project was done by Lorenzo Romagnoli, assisted by Gianluca Owen and Federico Vanzati.
-- The mechanics is based on [OpenWall (https://github.com/crassociati/openWall)] by [Pietro Leoni (pietroleoni.com)]
+- The mechanics is based on [OpenWall](https://github.com/crassociati/openWall) by [Pietro Leoni](pietroleoni.com)
-- The Arduino Firmware is a modified version of [MakeLangelo (https://github.com/MarginallyClever/Makelangelo)]
+- The Arduino Firmware is a modified version of [MakeLangelo](https://github.com/MarginallyClever/Makelangelo)